bvanrijn/scaleapi-go/README.md

 ## Status
 This project is in its early stages, to say the least.

-Right now, these methods are supported:
+Right now, these endpoints are supported:

 - `/v1/task/categorize`
 - `/v1/task/{task_id}`
 - `/v1/task/{task_id}/cancel`

-Note that at the moment, optional values are not supported.
+At the moment, optional values are not supported.